-Along with an estimated net worth of $1.2 billion, Steve Tisch has an Oscar, a Grammy, and Emmy, and a Super Bowl ring, thanks to his role as chairman of the New York Giants.
-He’s also got a private museum in a shed behind his Los Angeles mansion, filled with work from his massive collection, and curated by Michael Govan, the director of the Los Angeles County Museum of Art.
-Tisch repaid Govan the favor by hosting a LACMA fundraiser at his house last spring, and used the opportunity to show off the 4,500-square-foot space for the first time—“for the Jews here, tonight is the bris,” he told the New York Times.
+Along with an estimated net worth of $1.2 billion, Steve Tisch has an Oscar, a Grammy, an Emmy, and a Super Bowl ring (that last one thanks to his role as chairman of the New York Giants).
+He also has a private museum in a shed behind his Los Angeles mansion, filled with work from his massive collection and curated by Michael Govan, the director of the Los Angeles County Museum of Art.
+Tisch repaid Govan the favor by hosting a LACMA fundraiser at his house and used the opportunity to show off the 4,500-square-foot space for the first time—“for the Jews here, tonight is the bris,” he told the New York Times.
 (And for the gentiles?
 During dinner, a muralist painted, on an 8-by-16-foot canvas, the attendees at the table as they ate: an L.A. billionaire version of The Last Supper.)
 And then the big reveal happened, with visitors taking in works like Ed Ruscha’s A Blvd.
 Called Sunset and Gerhard Richter’s Two Women at Table.

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.